New Federal Resume Guidelines:

 Optional Information

-For the best shot at a position, provide as much pertinent information as possible in optional sections, including:
+To increase your odds of landing a position, provide as much pertinent information as possible in optional sections, including:

 Icon showing a blackboard on an aisle